 In fact, the U.S. economy is doing fine.
 Here are the top 10 reasons why it won't collapse.
 Included are rebuttals to the negativists' claims.

 - The U.S. debt is $23 trillion, more than the economy produces in a year.
-Although the debt-to-GDP ratio is in the danger zone, it's not enough to cause a collapse.
+Although the debt-to-gross domestic product ratio is in the danger zone, it's not enough to cause a collapse.
 First, the United States prints its money.
 That means it is in control of its currency.
 Lenders feel safe that the U.S. government will pay them back.
 In fact, the United States could run a much higher debt-to-GDP ratio than it does now and still not face economic collapse.
 Japan is another strong economy that controls its currency.
 It's had a debt-to-GDP ratio above 200% for years.
 Its economy is sluggish but in no danger of collapse.

 - The United States won't default on its debt.
 Most members of Congress realize a debt default would destroy America's credibility in the financial markets.
 The tea party Republicans in Congress were a minority that threatened to default during the 2011 debt ceiling crisis and in 2013.

 - China and Japan are the biggest owners of the U.S. debt, but they have no incentive to create a collapse.
 The United States is the largest market for these countries.
 If the U.S. economy fails, so do theirs.
 Despite what doomsayers may claim, China is not selling all of its dollar holdings.
 The U.S. debt to China has remained above $1 trillion since 2013.

 - The dollar won't be replaced as the world's global currency.
 The doomsayers point to gold, the euro, or Bitcoin as a replacement for the dollar.
 China's actions indicate it would like the yuan to become a more widely-traded currency.
 None of these other alternatives have enough circulation to replace the dollar.